DjangoReinhard/FalconView/README.md

 ## Build

+### Build-Dependencies

 **FalconView** uses these dependencies:

 - [linuxCNC](https://github.com/LinuxCNC/linuxcnc) - does not work from dev-packages,
   so you need a source distribution and compile it on your own.
 Development with *linuxCNC* works from so called *RIP*-installation only.
   (RIP = run in place)
-  Add a softlink to your linuxcnc installation in the project directory (FalconView) called *lc*

 - [openCascade](https://git.dev.opencascade.org/repos/occt.git) works fine from
   distrubution packages.
-I used a github clone to be able to debug work.
+I use selfcompiled release 7.6.0 from github to be able to debug work.
-  Edit *FalconView.pro* and change INCLUDEPATH- and LIBS-entry for your *occt* installation.

 - [Qt](https://www.qt.io/download) works fine from distribution packages as well as from Qt-binary download-center.

-  **NOTE:** You have to use Release 5.xx, as opencascade is not ready for Qt6.xx
+  **NOTE: You have to use Release 5.xx, as opencascade is not ready for Qt6.xx**

-- *QtCreator* - optional.
-I have very good experience with using QtCreator.
-It's not that powerful as *Eclipse* (yet?), but it really helps on development and debugging.
+- *QtCreator* - **optional**.
+I have pretty good experience with using QtCreator.
+  It's not that powerful than *Eclipse* (yet?), but it really helps on development and debugging.

+- [Atom](https://atom.io/) - **optional**.
+Very nice editor for markdown files with live preview.

+### Build-Setup
+**FalconView** consists of several sub-projects.
+I hope, that separation helps in understanding and may serve as a blueprint for extensions.
+*qmake* is not able to handle the dependencies of subprojects, so I migrated to *cmake*.
+*cmake* is a challenge to start with.
+Its huge, hard to understand and a lot of internal behaviour is not documented, or behaviour is different to documentation ...
+So I had to find my own way to get what I wanted.

+*sample* directory contains two cmake files:

+- FalconView.cmake
+- FindlinuxCNC.cmake

+To get *cmake* find these files, you have to copy those files somewhere and tell *cmake* the **absolute path** of the directory, where you put them.

+Edit top-level **CMakeLists.txt** and change some settings to reflect your system:

+- *CMAKE_MODULE_PATH* to the path, where you put both files from *sample*.
+- *CMAKE_PREFIX_PATH* to the paths of Qt-toolkit and opencascade.
+- *OpenCASCADE_DIR* is the directory, where cmake files from opencascade are.
+- *EMC2_HOME* base directory of your *linuxCNC* **RIP**-installation.

 ## Screenshot
 - a vertical configuration